Roux

 Roux (/ɹuː/) is a mixture of flour and fat cooked together and used to thicken sauces.
 Roux is typically made from equal parts of flour and fat by weight.
 The flour is added to the melted fat or oil on the stove top, blended until smooth, and cooked to the desired level of brownness.
-A roux can be white, blond (darker) or brown.
-Butter, bacon drippings or lard are commonly used fats.
-Roux is used as a thickening agent for gravy, sauces, soups and stews.
+A roux can be white, blond (darker), or brown.
+Butter, bacon drippings, or lard are commonly used fats.
+Roux is used as a thickening agent for gravy, sauces, soups, and stews.
 It provides the base for a dish, and other ingredients are added after the roux is complete.

-Uses
+Ingredients

 The fat is most often butter in French cuisine, but may be lard or vegetable oil in other cuisines.
 Roux is used in three of the five mother sauces of classic French cooking: béchamel sauce, velouté sauce, and espagnole sauce.